kwonghung-YIP/stock-dashboard-backend/README.md

 ![Architecture](/architecture.png)

-This repo contains 4 maven modules
+This repo contains 4 maven sub-modules
 * quote-webflux-api - the Embedded Netty backend to query the market data cached in MongoDB Altas.
 * datafeed-scheduler - the schedule job to get market data from IEX Cloud API and write it into MongoDB Altas as cache.
 * core-domain-library - the pojo and other common library to share among both above modules